tanishqtiwari7/ProjectEXO_Client/README.md

 - Messages are encrypted before sending and decrypted upon receipt
 - The user interface is built with Java Swing

+## Companion Project 🤝

+This server works with the [ProjectEXO](https://github.com/UdayKhare09/ProjectEXO) application.

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a Pull Request.